rosflight/rosflight_firmware/docs/user-guide/parameter-configuration.md

 ## Description of all Parameters

-This is a list of all parameters on ROSflight, their types, default values, and minimum and maximum recommended setting:
+This is a list of all ROSflight parameters, including their types, default values, and minimum and maximum recommended values:

 | Parameter | Description | Type | Default Value | Min | Max |
 |-----------|-------------|------|---------------|-----|-----|